-The National Injury Insurance Scheme Queensland (NIISQ) levy is collected by the Department of Transport and Main Roads with your regular car registration.
+NIISQ levy is collected by the Department of Transport and Main Roads with your regular car registration.
 The NIISQ levy is included in the overall cost collected for CTP insurance.

 The NIISQ levy varies for each vehicle class.
 Individuals can: